lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-policies-windows-page.md

 ![](../../images/ui-page-access-manager-agent-agent-policies-windows-policies-edit-bitlocker.png)

+{% hint style="info" %}
+Note that the Access Manager Agent does not enable BitLocker on any devices.
+These settings only specify which BitLocker keys should be backed up, if they are found on the system.
+{% endhint %}

 #### Enable backup of OS drive encryption keys

-If configured, the Access Manager Agent will securely backup BitLocker encryption keys for "OS drives" to the Access Manager directory.
+If configured, the Access Manager Agent will securely backup BitLocker encryption keys for the volume that Windows is installed to the Access Manager server.

 #### Enable backup of fixed drive encryption keys

-If configured, the Access Manager Agent will securely backup BitLocker encryption keys for "fixed drives" to the Access Manager directory.
+If configured, the Access Manager Agent will securely backup BitLocker encryption keys for fixed devices, excluding the drive windows is installed to the Access Manager server.

 #### Enable backup of removable drive encryption keys

-If configured, the Access Manager Agent will securely backup BitLocker encryption keys for "removable drives" to the Access Manager directory.
+If configured, the Access Manager Agent will securely backup BitLocker encryption keys for removable drives such as USB sticks to the Access Manager server.